The alternative Archibald and Wynne Prize selection

 Sunday afternoons @the Gallery

-Sunday 10 June at 3pm Sydney painter & poet Edwin Wilson will talk about his singular approach to art.
+Sunday 10 June at 3pm Marie Mansfield’s portraits depict her interest in figurative representation and capture the essence of the sitter.
+Sydney painter & poet Edwin Wilson will talk about his approach to art.

-Sunday 17 June at 3pm Join painters Oliver Watts and Julian Meager as they discuss their paintings in the exhibition.
+Sunday 17 June at 3pm Join painters Oliver Watts and Julian Meagher as they discuss their paintings in the exhibition.

 Sunday 1 July at 3pm Kevin McKay will be joined by his sitter, the artist Jumaadi, for a discussion on artist’s portraits of other artists.

-Sunday 15 July at 3pm Caroline Thew will be joined by her sitter – Lindy Morrison (drummer Go-Betweens and also known for her work in social justice) on the experience of sitting for a portrait.
+Sunday 15 July at 3pm Caroline Thew will be joined by her sitter – Lindy Morrison (drummer Go-Betweens and social justice advocate) on the experience of sitting for a portrait.

-Sunday 22 July at 3pm Ross Laurie and Peter Sharp discuss their works which explore the language of gesture and abstraction, and will share how they approach painting.
+Sunday 22 July at 3pm Ross Laurie and Peter Sharp discuss their works which explore the language of abstraction, and will share how they approach painting.

 Selections from Archibald Prize entries